DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/corrections/camera_rot_correction.rst

         crop_edges:
             visibility: intermediate
             dtype: int
-            description: When a rotation is applied to any image, the result will contain zeros around the edges, which can be removed by cropping the edges by a specified number of pixels.
+            description: When a rotation is applied to any image, the result will contain unused values around the edges, which can be removed by cropping the edges by a specified number of pixels.
             default: "0"

         auto_crop:
-            visibility: intermediate
+            visibility: basic
             dtype: bool
             description: If activated, this feature will automatically crop the image to eliminate any regions without data (because of the rotation).
             default: "False"